Integrity warning

 • Any person working under the supervision and direction of the natural or legal person with whom the contract was concluded, its subcontractors and suppliers.

-Also, persons whose employment relationships have not yet begun and who report or publicly disclose information regarding violations of the law obtained during the recruitment process or other pre-contractual negotiations, or if the report of employment or service relationship has ended, as well as persons who report or publicly disclose information regarding violations of the law anonymously.
+Also, persons whose employment relationships have not yet begun and who report or publicly disclose information on violations of the law obtained during the recruitment process or other pre-contractual negotiations or where the employment or service relationship has ended, as well as persons who report or publicly disclose information on violations of the law anonymously, may report violations of the law.

 What is meant by the expression “Violations of the law”?

-By violations of the law, we understand facts that consist of an action or inaction that constitute non-compliance with the legal provisions set out in annex no. 2 of Law no. 361/2022, which concern areas such as:
+By violations of the law, we understand acts consisting of an action or inaction that constitute non-compliance with the legal provisions set out in Annex No. 2 of Law No. 361/2022, which concern areas such as:

 • public procurement;